 How the Plugins Fit Together

 - Core handles all quest data, player state, NPC dialogue, and the in-game editor.
-It is required by both companion plugins.
+It is required by Icons and Dialog.

 -